Aisling-C/DataScienceWork/CapstoneProject1/PredictingSepsis/README.md

 CapstoneOne_PredictingSepsis
 ==============================

+June 2021
+Springboard School of Data
+Author: Aisling Casey
+Mentor: Tommy Blanchard

-This project classifies if an ICU patient will develop Sepsis or not.
+Objective: This project classifies if an ICU patient will develop Sepsis or not.
 Data from PhysioNet Computing in Cardiolgy Challenge 2019: https://physionet.org/content/challenge-2019/1.0.0/

 Project Organization